Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 We envision a world where crypto currency is already mass adopted, where fiat currencies are already digital and where people have the freedom to choose which currencies to use and where to store their value: at third party regulated institutions with all their known pros and cons, or at their own devices, out of the reach of hackers, tech giants, marketeers, bankers and governments.

-In this future people can manage multiple on-line identities and interact with the rest of the world using the one that best fit their needs, exposing only the information they fine tune to be exposed in each situation.
+In this future people can manage multiple online identities and interact with the rest of the world using the one that best fit their needs, exposing only the information they find tune to be exposed in each situation.
 They can also transact with anyone in the world with whatever privacy level they choose: from attaching their real life identity and using formal channels, to detaching from any real life reference and not leaving traces of their transactions and information exchange with others.

-People of this future have in their pocket not only their money, but a whole suite of software that can use their digital money to enable and sustain all sort of p2p business models.
-A whole ecosystem of powerful APPs that share some common properties: they allow an intermediate-free running of present time business in different industries, they can operate with both digital fiat and crypto currency, and they are censorship resistant.
+People of this future have in their pocket not only their money, but a whole software suite that can use their digital money to enable and sustain all sort of p2p business models.
+A whole ecosystem of powerful APPs that share some common properties: they allow an intermediate-free running of present time business in different industries, that can operate with both digital fiat and crypto currency, and that are censorship resistant.

 We are building Fermat to get into that future in the fastest way possible.
 And to discover what kind of system to build, we traced back the path from that future into present times, we have identified all the challenges that needed to be addressed and all the obstacles that needed to be overcome.
 We put everything that had to be done into a huge master plan and started developing the first phase of it.
-The result is a system that rocks the foundations of many established paradigms and with such a disruptive potential that its final effects are difficult to measure or even project at present times.
+The result is a system that rocks the foundations of many established paradigms and with such, a disruptive potential that its final effects are difficult to measure or even project at present times.

 This white paper does not describe a theoretical system that might work one day to get us to that future.
 It describes a system that already works and it is in alpha testing right now.
 It also describes the organization of several networks of people spanning different disciplines and countries collaborating to produce the most ambitious project in the industry.

 ## Part I : Overview

 In this section you will get an overview of the Fermat System to describe the general idea.
-After this, you will be ready to re-explore the concepts in more detail in the next section.
+After this, you will be ready to re-explore the concepts more detailed in the next section.

 ### Introduction

-Since the last technical barrier to issue digital money has already been overcome with the invention of bitcoin [1] - the double spend problem -, there is little doubt that governments of the world are on the way of digitalizing cash.
-As soon as the US or EU can achieve this, the rest of the world will follow suit.
+Since the last technical barrier to issue digital money has already been overcome with the invention of bitcoins [1] - the double spend problem -, there is little doubt that governments of the world are on the way of digitalizing cash.
+As soon as the US or EU achieve this, the rest of the world will follow suit.
 So, this part of our envisioned future is already on the way to happen and there is no need for us to intervene in any way except to handle in Fermat the fact that money is going to be digital and paper money is going to disappear.
 This means that our mission can be condensed into designing a system that:

-* Makes technically possible that crypto currency can go mainstream.
+* Makes crypto currency technically possible to go mainstream.
-* Encourages the code production to make this happen in the least time possible.
+* Encourages the code production to make this happen in the least amount of time possible.
 * Allows people to safely store digital value by themselves.
-* Creates APPs that understand digital fiat and crypto.
+* Creates APPs that understand digital fiat and crypto currencies.

 To achieve these goals the system must:

 **Be Censorship Resistant**

-In order to survive over-regulation the day that crypto currencies really start competing with fiat money.
+In order to survive overregulation the day that crypto currencies really start competing with fiat money.

 **Address All Use Cases**